 - Data logging with the capability to trend at 1-minute sampling time interval, recorded to the 3rd decimal digit. - Building Management System (BMS), standalone Energy Monitoring System (EMS) or local sequential controller shall have the capability to compute and display key indicators such as water-side, air-side and total system efficiency and calculated heat balance of the chilled water system. - Magnetic in-line flow meter, with 1% uncertainty, and capable of electronic in-situ verification to within ±2% of its original factory calibration.
 If installation of magnetic in-line meters is not possible, ultrasonic flow meters or other flow meters that can meet the indicated performance may be used. - Temperature sensors are to be provided for chilled water and condenser water loop and shall have an end-to-end measurement uncertainty not exceeding ±0.05°C over the entire measurement range.
 Provisions shall be made for test-plugs or additional thermowells to be installed before and after each temperature sensor along the chilled water and condenser water lines for verification of measurement accuracy.
 All thermo-wells are recommended to be installed in a manner that ensures the sensors can be in direct contact with the fluid flow.
 There shall be valid justification if direct immersion of the temperature sensor(s) is/are not possible.
 Such projects will be assessed on a case-by-case basis. - Dedicated power meters (of IEC Class 1 or better) and metering current transformers, where applicable, of Class 1 or better, are to be provided for each of the following groups of equipment: chillers, chilled water pumps, condenser water pumps, cooling towers, air distribution system (i.e. AHUs, PAHUs, FCUs). - A heat balance substantiating test for the water-cooled chilled-water system is to be computed in accordance with SS 591 for verification of the accuracy of the M&V instrumentation.
-The heat balance shall be computed over the entire normal operating hours with more than 80% of the computed heat
+The heat balance shall be computed over the entire normal operating hours with more than 80% of the computed heat balance within ± 5% over a 1-week period.
+Heat balance readings should be generated automatically from BMS/BAS.

-The temperature sensors are best placed in an accessible location with mounting height of not more than 3m, where possible.
+&lt;sup>2 The temperature sensors are best placed in an accessible location with mounting height of not more than 3m, where possible.
 Otherwise, there should be evidence of provision for access by way of mobile platform or other suitable forms.